scienceadvocacyoflongisland/scienceadvocacyofli/_pages/aboutsali.md

 ---

 ## <u>Our Mission</u>
-SALI brings together scientists and supporters of science from all backgrounds to promote scientific communication and encourage public engagement with science
+SALI brings together scientists and supporters of science from all backgrounds to promote scientific communication and encourage public engagement with science.

 ## <u>Vision Statement</u>